False start: American and Canadian football

 At the end of the 2005 NFL season, owners complained regarding false start penalties on players whose flinches have little effect upon the start of the play, such as wide receivers.
 In response, the NFL competition committee has said that they plan to inflict fewer false start penalties on players who line up behind the line of scrimmage.

-In the 2021 season the false start penalty was the second most issued penalty in the NFL with 573 penalties being issued for 2,736 penalty yards.
+In the 2023 season the false start penalty was the most issued penalty in the NFL with 618 penalties being issued for 3,026 penalty yards.

 Athletics (track and field)

-In track and field sprints, the sport's governing body, the IAAF, has a rule that if the athlete moves within 0.1 seconds after the gun has fired the athlete has false-started.
-This figure is based on tests that show the human brain cannot hear and process the information from the start sound in under 0.10 seconds, even though a IAAF-commissioned study indicated in 2009 that top sprinters are able to sometimes react in 0.08 s.
+In track and field sprints, the sport's governing body, World Athletics, has a rule that if the athlete moves within 0.1 seconds after the gun has fired the athlete has false-started.
+This figure is based on tests that show the human brain cannot hear and process the information from the start sound in under 0.10 seconds, even though a IAAF-commissioned study indicated in 2009 that top sprinters are able to sometimes react in 0.08 seconds.
 This rule is only applied at high-level meets where fully automated force or motion sensor devices are built into the starting blocks that are tied via computer with the starter's gun.
 In the vast majority of lower-level meets, false starts are determined visually by the officials.

-If there is a false start, it is signalled by firing the starting gun twice, and the race is stopped.
-Since 2009, the offending athletes are immediately disqualified.
-Before 2003, an athlete making a false start would be allowed another start and would only be disqualified after a second false start.
+If there is a false start, it is signaled by firing the starting gun twice, or in electronic timing systems, if the reaction time is less than 0.100 seconds, a false start signal is signalled by the timing system, and the race is stopped.
+Since 2009, the offending athletes risk immediate disqualification.
+Before 2003, an athlete making a false start would be allowed another start and would only risk disqualification after a second false start.
 Between 2003 and 2009 (inclusive), if there was a single false start, then the whole field would be warned, and the original offender would be allowed a second start.
-If anyone made a false start on the second start, then they would be disqualified (even if they did not false start the first time).
+If anyone made a false start on the second start, that or those athlete(s) risk disqualification (even if they didn't false start the first time).

-An analysis of start times by sprinters at the 2008 Beijing Olympics demonstrated that male and female sprinters can achieve reaction times of 0.109 s and 0.121 s in one out of 1,000 starts.
+An analysis of start times by sprinters at the 2008 Beijing Olympics demonstrated that male and female sprinters can achieve reaction times of 0.109 seconds and 0.121 seconds in one out of 1,000 starts.
 The same analysis showed fewer false starts among the women and it suggests that the apparent sex difference is caused by the use of the same starting block force threshold for males and females.
 The authors calculated that were the force threshold to be reduced by 22% for females, to take into account their lower rate of developing muscle strength, then males and females would exhibit similar reaction times and numbers of false starts.